Installing K10 on Google Cloud

 Google Marketplace options.

-The preferred option for a K10 install is to create a separate service account with the appropriate permissions to operate on the underlying Google infrastructure and then use that.
-Please see the following links for more details on how to create and use a separate service account.
+The preferred option for a K10 install is to create and use a separate Google service account with the appropriate permissions to operate on the underlying Google Cloud infrastructure and then use that.
+For more details on how to create and use a separate service account, refer to the following links:

 A GCP Service Account automatically gets created with every GKE cluster.
 This SA can be accessed within the GKE cluster to perform actions on GCP resources and, if set up correctly at cluster creation time, can be the simplest way to run the Kasten platform.